polydawn/timeless/book/design/releasing.md

 ones -- tooling that generates formulas using WareIDs from release catalogs expects the *release* name to change for each new version, but the item names to remain essentially constant.

+### Replay instructions

+As we've already established, releases are at heart a mapping: the human-readable `catalog:release:item` tuple to a specific WareID.
+However, there's a lot more we'd like to communicate as well: wouldn't it be nice if we could share all our build instructions along with a release?

+We can.
+Remember [Computation Graphs](API#layer-2) from Layer 2 of the API schema?
+These structures are suitable for associating with a release.
+In fact, the exports section of a Basting lines up precisely with the "item name" section of a release record.